 It’s a common sight in urban environments: a building that contains storefronts on the ground floor while residents live in apartments on the upper floors.
 This kind of building is called a mixed-use building.
 As mixed-use buildings gain popularity in cities all over the world, developers, owners, and managers are investing in property technology to better manage and control access to these unique buildings.

 In this post, you’ll learn what a mixed-use building is and what the benefits are of developing and managing one.
-Then, we’ll show you how to best control access in a mixed-use building.
+But first, we’ll show you how to best control access in a mixed-use building.

 This post covers: